JulianHayward/AzAPICall/README.md

 `$htAzureAdGroupDetails = [System.Collections.Hashtable]::Synchronized((New-Object System.Collections.Hashtable))`
 - use the previous output in the variable and pipe it to an parallel foreach-object call `$aadgroups | ForEach-Object -Parallel {`
-- Define how many requests will be handeled in parallel.
-These value is set to the ThrottleLimit best-practise.
-`} -ThrottleLimit $ThrottleLimitMicrosoftGraph`
+- Define how many requests will be handeled in parallel *(The value is set to the ThrottleLimit best-practis)* `} -ThrottleLimit $ThrottleLimitMicrosoftGraph`
-- Defining all variable which need to be re-used within the parellel call by defining it again with `$using:`
+- Declaring all variable which need to be available within the parallel call `$using:`
 - Get the value of the actual foreach-object
 `$group = $_`
 - Call the AzAPICall and temporarilly write the information to a variable `$AzApiCallResult`
-- Define an array within the hashtable for this group `$htAzureAdGroupDetails.($group.id) = @()`
+- Declare an array within the hashtable for this group `$htAzureAdGroupDetails.($group.id) = @()`
-- Write the temporarilly information to the synchonized hashtable that they are also available outside of the parallelization `$htAzureAdGroupDetails.($group.id) = $AzApiCallResult`
+- Write the temporarilly stored information to the synchonized hashtable that they are also available outside of the parallelization
+`$htAzureAdGroupDetails.($group.id) = $AzApiCallResult`

 ```POWERSHELL